 About this program

-IPH4102 is a first-in-class anti-KIR3DL2 humanized cytotoxicity-inducing antibody, designed to selectively destroy cutaneous T-cell lymphomas (CTCL) cancer cells.
+IPH4102 is a first-in-class anti-KIR3DL2 humanized cytotoxicity-inducing antibody, designed for treatment of cutaneous T-cell lymphomas (CTCL), an orphan disease.
 CTCL is a group of rare cutaneous lymphomas of T lymphocytes with poor prognosis and few therapeutic options at advanced stages.

-KIR3DL2 is an inhibitory receptor of the KIR family, expressed by approximately 65% of patients across all CTCL subtypes of the orphan indication of CTCL and expressed by up to 85% of certain agressive CTCL subtypes, in particular, Sézary syndrome and transformed mycosis fungoides.
+KIR3DL2 is an inhibitory receptor of the KIR family, expressed by approximately 65% of patients across all CTCL subtypes and expressed by up to 85% of certain agressive CTCL subtypes, in particular, Sézary syndrome and transformed mycosis fungoides.
 KIR3DL2 has a restricted expression on normal tissues.

 IPH4102 was granted orphan drug status in the European Union and in the United States for the treatment of CTCL.

 IPH4102 is currently in Phase I trial for the treatment of CTCL.